-Ashwagandha is an herb that has been used for centuries in Ayurvedic medicine to treat various health conditions.
-It is known for its adaptogenic properties, which help the body manage stress.
-However, like any other herb or medication, Ashwagandha may have side effects.
+Ashwagandha is an herb used for centuries in Ayurvedic medicine to treat various health conditions.
+Known for its adaptogenic properties, it helps the body manage stress.
+However, like any herb or medication, Ashwagandha may have side effects.
+A powerful ally, but use with care!

 One of the most common side effects of Ashwagandha is gastrointestinal upset, which includes diarrhea, vomiting, and nausea.
 These symptoms are usually mild and go away on their own after a few days.
 However, if they persist or become severe, it is best to stop taking Ashwagandha and seek medical attention.